-The Early Care & Education (ECE) working group is a nationwide team of researchers, practitioners, and leaders in the ECE field committed to improving the health of young children through improved research and practice in a variety of care settings.
+The Early Childhood (EC) working group is a team of EC researchers and leaders committed to improving the health of young children through improved research and practice in setting where children spend time.
 The working group is a collaborative effort of the Robert Wood Johnson Foundation’s Healthy Eating Research (HER) and Active Living Research (ALR) programs and the Centers for Disease Control and Prevention’s (CDC) Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) and Physical Activity Policy Research Network (PAPRN).
-The HER national program office, jointly housed at Duke University and the University of Minnesota School of Public Health, serves as the primary coordinating body.
+The HER national program office, based at Duke University and the University of Minnesota, serves as the coordinating body.

-Membership in the working group is open to all with an interest in obesity prevention research and practice in the child care/early childhood setting, including on topics related to nutrition, physical activity, and sedentary behaviors.
-The primary population of interest is children ages 0 to 5 years in a variety of settings, including child care (both centers and homes), preschool, pre‐Kindergarten, and Head Start.
+Membership in the working group is open to all with an interest in obesity prevention research and evaluation in the childcare/early childhood setting, including on topics related to nutrition, physical activity, and sedentary behaviors.
+The primary population of interest is children ages 0 to 5 years in a variety of out‐of‐home settings, including child care (both centers and homes), preschool, pre‐Kindergarten, and Head Start.